mongodb/specifications/source/compression/OP_COMPRESSED.rst

    { "ok" : { "$numberDouble" : "1.0" } }

-* Create example program that authenticates to the server using SCRAM-SHA-1, then creates another user (MONGODB-CR), then runs isMaster followed with serverStatus.
+* Create example program that authenticates to the server using SCRAM-SHA-1, then creates another user (MONGODB-CR), then runs hello followed with serverStatus.
 * Reconnect to the same server using the created MONGODB-CR credentials.
   Observe that the only command that was decompressed on the server was